Original Collages

 hand-cut 10 x 12”

 Hand-cut collage featuring a man's head floating above an empty red coat; tied like a balloon but slipping away from anything anchored in reality.
-It's a visual metaphor for an ego so inflated that it’s drifted from its grounded self; confident on the surface yet completely untethered.
+It's a visual metaphor for an ego so inflated that it’s drifted from its grounded self.
+Confident on the surface yet completely untethered.

 The Great Escape (2022)